Frequently Asked Questions

 For respite or short-term stays, payment is taken for the whole stay on the date of admission to the home.

-Many people take advantage of our flexibility and start out with a few weeks of respite care.
-This provides an opportunity to see if the home is a good fit, as well as offering both the resident and their carers a break.
+Yes, we offer a four-week trial period for permanent residents, which can be canceled with 7 days written notice to the Home Manager.
+Many people start with a few weeks of respite care to see if the home is a good fit, providing both the resident and their carers a break.

-All electrical items will be tested for compliance with current regulations by our maintenance team and any item that does not pass unfortunately cannot remain in the home.
+Yes, we encourage residents to bring personal items to decorate their bedrooms and make them feel at home.
+If you wish to bring furniture, please discuss it with the Home Manager, as it must pass health and safety standards.
+All electrical items will be tested for compliance with current regulations by our maintenance team, and any item that does not pass cannot remain in the home.